nadiaseleem/FurniChic/README.md

 - Pagination: Implemented to efficiently load and display large sets of furniture items, enhancing performance and user experience.

-- Stripe: Integrated payment gateway service, enabling secure and seamless online transactions for furniture purchases.
+- Paymob: Integrated payment gateway service, enabling secure and seamless online transactions for furniture purchases.

 - Localization: Supported multiple languages and regions, providing a localized experience for users, improving accessibility and engagement.